Nekroze/codeforthought/glossary.rst

    Snippets
       A programming term for a small region of re-usable source code, machine code, or text.
-Ordinarily, these are formally-defined operative units to incorporate into larger programming modules. :term:Snippets are often used to clarify the meaning of an otherwise "cluttered" function, or to minimize the use of repeated code that is common to other functions.
+Ordinarily, these are formally-defined operative units to incorporate into larger programming modules. :term:`Snippets` are often used to clarify the meaning of an otherwise "cluttered" function, or to minimize the use of repeated code that is common to other functions.
 The :term:`Snippets` themselves may be either literal text, or written in a